Crunch-io/webdocs/crunch/crunch_team-management.md

 Click a user’s permission to change it.
 Team members can be either:

 **Admin** – Full permission to manage the team.
+Share projects and datasets with the team.

 **Member** – Permission to view projects and all datasets shared with the team.

 ### Sharing a Project or Dataset with a Team

-If you have created a team or have been added to one you're able to share a project or a dataset with this team or multiple teams.

 [Sharing a Dataset](crunch_sharing-a-dataset.html) - gives you information on how to share a dataset with members and teams.